-Best M.2 SSDs for PS5 in 2021
+Check out the best SSDs for PS5 to upgrade your internal storage

 6. ELUTENG M.2 2280 Heatsink: Cool it down

 ELUTENG's M.2 2280 Heatsink is another alternative if you're looking for an alternative solution for an existing Gen 4 SSD.
-You get two heatsinks with the package, and both come in at under Sony's mandated 11.25mm height requirement.
-Both heatsinks have a thermal pad and an aluminum design to effectively distribute heat away from the SSD.
+You get two heatsinks with the package, and both come in under Sony's mandated 11.25mm height requirement.
+Both heatsinks have a thermal pad and an aluminum design to distribute heat away from the SSD effectively.

 Like the Micro Connectors heatsink I listed above, there is a chance that Sony will not allow the use of aftermarket heatsinks, so if you want to be absolutely sure, you should wait a little while and see if this particular route is a viable option.